getfit-us/mcp-crawl4ai-rag/README.md

 - **Benefits**: Provides a dedicated `search_code_examples` tool that AI agents can use to find specific code implementations.

 #### 4. **USE_RERANKING**
 Applies cross-encoder reranking to search results after initial retrieval.
-Uses a lightweight cross-encoder model (`cross-encoder/ms-marco-MiniLM-L-6-v2`) to score each result against the original query, then reorders results by relevance.
+Uses a cross-encoder model (default: `cross-encoder/ms-marco-MiniLM-L-6-v2`) to score each result against the original query, then reorders results by relevance.
+Supports custom models via URLs or local paths.

 - **When to use**: Enable this when search precision is critical and you need the most relevant results at the top.
 Particularly useful for complex queries where semantic similarity alone might not capture query intent.
 - **Trade-offs**: Adds ~100-200ms to search queries depending on result count, but significantly improves result ordering.
 - **Cost**: No additional API costs - uses a local model that runs on CPU.
 - **Benefits**: Better result relevance, especially for complex queries.
 Works with both regular RAG search and code example search.
+- **Custom Models**: You can use custom reranking models from Hugging Face Hub, local files, or custom endpoints.

 ### Recommended Configurations